-The Middle School Program provides a challenging and supportive environment in which the adolescent may explore, question and formulate principles related to academic, personal and social growth.
+Our private middle school provides a challenging and supportive environment in which the adolescent may explore, question and formulate principles related to academic, personal and social growth.
 Critical thinking, decision-making and personal involvement are essential elements of learning in this intellectually stimulating environment.

 A strong focus is placed on developing appropriate study skills that include effective note-taking, test taking in a variety of formats, active listening, reading for meaning analysis, and learning to organize and manage time and information.
 Students utilize a three-week planner that outlines their assignments for this time period, providing practice with organization, planning and management of their time.
 Students learn to organize and review information to effectively study for quizzes, topic tests, midterm and final exams, all as preparation for high school and later in life.

 Oral presentations that follow classroom research projects in History, Science and Language Arts, formal classroom debates and writing in a variety of formats help build self-confidence and strong communication skills, preparing students for future school experiences.
 Reading and writing are closely integrated throughout all subject matter and emphasize detailed research and report writing skills.

 The Middle School Program has an average student-teacher ratio of 10:1.

 - Physical Education